unipi-dii-compressedarith/cppposit/README.md

 [Federico Rossi](https://github.com/federicorossifr)

 Implementation of John L. Gustafson Unum Type III aka Posits using C++ Templates.

-Initial inspiration was the existing C++ [](Implementation of Gustafoson Unum Type III aka Posits using C++ Templates.

 Initial inspiration was the existing C++ https://github.com/libcg/bfp but then we diverged a lot with several features as detailed below.